 - Eating – After the bleeding has subsided entirely have plenty of water to hydrate yourself.
 Exercise some caution when eating regular foods.
 Eat softer foods if possible.
 Avoid carbonated beverages to prevent the dislodging of blood clots.

-- Medications – Take the medications and antibiotics as recommended and prescribed by your doctor precisely as advised by your dentist.
+- Medications – Take the medications and antibiotics as prescribed..
 Remember if you have been advised strong pain-relieving medications you should avoid driving or operating machinery and avoid alcoholic beverages.

 According to ADA, “The blood clots that forms in the tooth socket is an important part of the normal healing process.
 You should avoid doing things that might disturb the clot.”

-Safe third molar removal and tooth pulling by our expert dentists in the greater DFW.
-Give us a call or visit us at our office in Frisco, Texas to make an appointment.
-Doctor Shiney George, DDS and his staff take pride in giving you the best low cost and affordable treatment and bringing smiles to our patients.
-We are happy to answer any dental insurance or price questions.
-If you are near Prosper and The Colony our practice is near you
+Safe third molar removal and tooth pulling by our experts.
+Give us a call or visit us at our office in Frisco, TX to make an appointment.
+Our doctors and staff take pride in giving you the best treatment and bringing smiles to our patients.
+We are happy to answer any insurance or price questions.
+If you are near Prosper and The Colony we are glad to call you neighbor!